samnzay/Kubernetes-for-DevOps/Memo.md

 - Now when our Database container or Pod get restarted, all the Data will bethere, persisted.

 ->**Note** :
     - Think the Storage as an external hard drive plugged in into a kubernetes Cluster.
 Because K8s Cluster does not explicitily manage Data persistance.

-- It means that, you as a user or administarator ```you are responsible``` for `backing up the data`, `replicating` and managing it and making sure it is kept on proper hardware etc...
+- It means that, you as a user or administarator ```you are responsible``` for `backing up the data`, `replicating` and managing it and making sure it is kept on proper hardware etc.

+---
+## Deployment and Stateful Set

+Let's say our application pod dies, crashes and the user is no longer accessing our app through browser.
+Here is a downtime.

+But in Distributed systems, we do not rely on one application pod. `We Replicate everything`.

+This means that we have another `Node` where a `replica` or `clone` of our app would run, and will also be ```connected to the same service```.

+Remember that, a `Service` is also a `Loadbalancer`.
+This means that it catches the requests and forward t it to the least busy pod.

+In order to create a second replica of my-app Pod, you wouldn't create a second pod.
+But instead you would define `blueprints for pods`, and ```specify how many replicas of that Pod``` you would like to run.

+And that component of K8s or the Blueprints is called `Deployment`.

+### Deployment

+->**Note** :
+    In practice you will not be working with or creating pods. `You will be creating Deployments`, because there you can specify how many replicas, you can also `scale up` or `down` the number of replicas of pods that you need.

+- Deployment `is another layer of abstraction of Pods`, which makes it more convenient to interact with pods, replicate them, and do some other configuration.

+- In Practice, you will mostly work with Deployment not with Pods.

+- Now If one of replicas of your application will die, the `service will forward the requests to onother one`.
+The application will still be accessible from the user.